The 2018 Rolling Thunder vs. the 2017 Version

 Ease of Packing

 Ease of packing and organization are one of the primary reasons to buy a model from the Rolling Thunder collection.
 All volumes are easy to pack and scored above average; in fact, it bested our Editors' Choice, the Patagonia Black Hole Wheeled.
-The Rolling Thunder features a large "D" shaped opening and a deep compartment that is easy to load to the brim.
+The "D" shaped opening allows for easy loading, even when packed to the gills.

 This photo shows the oversized external zippered pocket on the 36" Rolling Thunder.
 We loved this pocket for a place to pack paperwork, plane tickets, magazines, a book, or anything else we wanted close at hand.

-Two mesh zippered pockets are located under the lid and are excellent for keeping track of easy to lose items.
+Under the lid, you'll find two mesh zipper pockets that make it simple to stow easy to lose items.
 The 36" Rolling Thunder features a separate compartment, which can be accessed by a zipper near the top of the bag, increasing organization.
 All the Rolling Thunder models feature a flat (ish) pocket along the outside of the duffel (ideal for small items or travel documents), as well as a smaller zippered pocket near the top.

 We find that the zippered pocket on the handle end of the bag serves as a great place to pack dirty shoes or wet clothes.